aherbez/clicker/README.md

 5:31: Displaying upgrades in game w/ a new panel, including display of necessary achievements to unlock them

 5:58: Added in ability to purchase upgrades, working on applying their benefits

+6:29: Bonuses are being applied appropriately.
+Going to finish up with a bit to display state of things in the upgrade panel